 This issue is significant as different categories of employees may dispute whether they should be included in tip pool arrangements.

-For clarification of tip sharing laws, or if you have any wage and hour questions, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal, LLP for an immediate consultation.
+For clarification of tip sharing laws, or if you have any wage and hour questions, please contact the experienced Atlanta wage and hour lawyers at Buckley Beal LLP for an immediate case evaluation.